 Give people only two options and you encourage tribalism.
 That is why two-party democracies have it worst (and referendums are ill-advised).
 When there are multiple parties, and no single party is ever in the majority, coalition- and consensus-building gets baked into the system.

 2. Lower the stakes

 Not every election can be “the most important in our lifetime”.
-A centralization of power and judicialization of politics have turned elections into do-or-die events.
+Centralize power, politicize the judiciary and every election becomes a do-or-die event.
 This needs to stop.